aavishkar6/whoWillWinOscar/workflow.md

 Comparative Analysis of Visual and Special Effects:

 4. For categories like best visual effects, compare the nominees in terms of the technology used, innovation, and industry impact.

+## Comparative Analysis of Independent Films vs. Major Studio Films:

+1. Compare the performance of independent films versus those produced by major studios, in terms of nominations and wins.